Trump To Address Response To Coronavirus

 "We are asking the American public to work with us to prepare with the expectation that this could be bad," Messonnier added.

-She suggested officials in the U.S. will likely be forced to implement many of the same preventative steps other countries have taken to contain the spread of the virus.
+She suggested that officials in the U.S. will likely be forced to implement many of the same preventive steps other countries have taken to contain the spread of the virus.
 Americans should anticipate the cancellations of public gatherings, travel restrictions, school closures and workplace shutdowns.

 The Coronavirus Outbreak